 The Bunjilaka Aboriginal Cultural Centre is a location that has been imbued with the living traditions and knowledge of Koorie people in addition to other cultures from all across Australia.
 Te Pasifika Gallery is a light-filled, high-ceilinged hall that is stuffed with treasures from the Pacific Islands.

 The Children's Gallery is stuffed with of things for young children to see and do, and the Touring Hall is where significant shows from all over the world are shown.

 Eat a dim sim from the South Melbourne Market

-These dimmies were destined to swim in soy and chilli sauce, so make sure to ask for some with your order and douse them to your heart's delight.
+Don't miss out: These dimmies were made to be drenched in soy and chilli sauce, so make sure to ask for some with your order and drench them to your heart's delight.
 Don't forget to ask for some!
 You won't get any judgement from anyone here.

-It’s a little more David Jones than Delhi (less yelling, more truffle oil), but come summer, rowdiness galore is to be had at the night markets when bands and booze are on the agenda.
+It is a touch more David Jones than Delhi (less shouting, more truffle oil), but come summer, rowdiness aplenty can be obtained at the night markets when music and liquor are on the agenda.
 David Jones is a department store in Australia.

 Go for a drinking tour of the Bellarine Peninsula

-Since the 1980s, the Bellarine Peninsula has been making wine, and, to tell you the truth, we believe it is about time that the rest of the world knew about it.
+Since the 1980s, the Bellarine Peninsula has been making wine, and, to tell you the truth, we believe it is about time that the rest of the world found out about it.